-1998: He had the numbers, but… he crossed Tun M
+1998: He had the numbers, but… uh…brown eye and black eye happened

 The conviction drew international criticism, with the governments of Canada, Australia, New Zealand and a number of European powers issuing statements condemning the KL High Court’s decision.
 Most notably, ex-U.S. Vice President Al Gore decried the proceedings as a “show trial” that “mocked international standards of justice”.